Misconceptions About Asbestos

 Any general contractor can handle asbestos removal.

-California law requires a special license for contractors who deal with asbestos and lead, as well as special training and certification in removal and abatement practices.
-Before you hire a contractor to handle these types of services, it’s imperative to confirm their qualifications—otherwise, you risk being fined.Read moreRead less
+California law requires a special license for abatement contractors who deal with asbestos and lead, as well as special training and certification in removal practices.
+Before hiring an abatement contractor to handle these types of services, it’s imperative to confirm their qualifications—otherwise, you risk being fined.Read moreRead less